 I love looking back on what I’ve written before in old journals, blog posts, and Facebook statuses.
 I usually find them hilarious but some of them are quite depressing.
 My heart aches seeing myself so very depressed, so incredibly tired, and so hopelessly despairing.
 I go on and on berating myself for being so lazy which only made me feel guilty and thus even more depressed and tired.
 This vicious cycle spiraled for several years.
 I’ve struggled with anxiety and depression pretty much my whole life, but this was different.
 I was so exhausted I would fall asleep in church every single week without fail.
 I would struggle to keep my eyes open while driving, even during the day.
 I wrote blog posts like, Lazy Bum, Lazy Elsie Marley, and I’m a Better Mother!
 Or not. about how horrible I felt (if I ever wrote at all) and I pretty much just totally, utterly hated myself.

 It’s really horrible to feel hopeless for no apparent reason.
-When I could somehow manage to look objectively at my life I’d know in my brain that it was a great life full of blessings that I should’ve be feeling grateful for, but I just couldn’t seem to break out of the gloom that told me that my life was absolutely horrible and would always be horrible and there was never any hope for my future at all whatsoever.
+When I could somehow manage to look objectively at my life I’d know in my brain that it was a great life full of blessings that I should’ve been feeling grateful for, but I just couldn’t seem to break out of the gloom that told me that my life was absolutely horrible and would always be horrible and there was never any hope for my future at all whatsoever.
 It’s demoralizing.
 It’s debilitating.
 It’s paralyzing.
 Why even try when no matter what you do your life will always be terrible?
 No matter what.
 Forever.
 And ever.
 That’s the feeling of hopelessness I was mired in for years.

 I talked to my doctors and had all kinds of blood tests and medication switches and they could NOT explain why I was so tired.
 It wasn’t my thyroid, I wasn’t sick, I wasn’t hypoglycemic, and it probably wasn’t the medicine.
 I thought, great, so the only thing wrong with me is that I’m basically just a total failure.